intel/rohd/doc/tutorials/Chapter_2/00-Basic_Logic.md

 answer    <=  mux(selectA, a, b) // answer = selectA ? a : b
 ```

-Well, so you learnt all about our operators!
-Let continue our journey on `AND gate` creation.
-To create `AND` logic gate, we can use the `&` operator from above!
+Great, now that you've learned all about our operators, let's continue our journey and create an `AND` gate.
+We can use the `&` operator that we learned earlier to create an `AND` logic gate.

 ### Logic Gate: Part 2